 The result is equally scattered initial light coming from the illumination source.
 In bigger droplets size the scattered light coming from inside cancel each other and what remains is interpreted as reflected and refracted waves.
 In this case, the spectral composition of the scattered light depends on the scattering angle (Pic.
 1).

 This kind of scattering is very important in meteorological optics with respect to many problems regarding haze and cloud scattering.
-Mie scattering can change a hue of the sky.
-Whereas the sky in near-Rayleigh conditions is deep blue, in Mie scattering conditions this color can be washed out depends on the concentration of the big particles in the atmosphere (Pic.
+Mie scattering can change the hue of the sky.
+Whereas the sky in near-Rayleigh conditions is deep blue, in Mie scattering conditions this color can be washed out depending on the concentration of the big particles in the atmosphere (Pic.
 5 – 7).

 2. TYNDALL EFFECT